Key Takeaways

 For adults age 65 and older, Medicare provides important health care coverage.
-But there are out-of-pocket (OOP) costs to consider.
-While most people won’t pay a premium for Medicare Part A (Hospital Insurance); Part B (Doctor Visits) does have a monthly premium.
-There are other OOP costs as well, including deductibles, copayments, and coinsurance.
+But it’s not free; there are out-of-pocket costs to consider.
+For example, while most people won’t pay a premium for Medicare Part A (Hospital Insurance), Part B (Medical Insurance) does have a monthly premium.
+There are other out-of-pocket costs as well, including deductibles, copayments, and coinsurance.

-For older adults with chronic health issues, these costs can really add up during the year.
+If you’re an older adult with chronic health issues, your Medicare costs can really add up during the year.
 And unless you have a Medigap policy or Medicare Advantage plan, there's no annual limit on what you pay out of pocket.

 So what do you do if you’re barely making ends meet?
-Can you get help paying your Medicare OOP costs?
+Can you get help paying your Medicare out-of-pocket costs?
 The answer is yes.
-If you have limited income and assets, Medicare Savings Programs (MSPs) will help cover your Medicare OOP costs.
-Not only can this help ease your financial worries; it will make it easier to get the care you need to stay healthy.
+If you have limited income and assets, the Medicare Savings Programs (MSPs) can help cover your Medicare costs.
+Not only will this reduce your financial worries; it will make it easier to get the care you need to stay healthy.

 What are Medicare Savings Programs?

 Medicare Savings Programs are special benefit programs sponsored by state Medicaid agencies.
-Also referred to as Medicare Buy-In Programs or Medicare Premium Payment Programs, they are designed to relieve some out-of-pocket Medicare expenses for people in need.
+Also referred to as Medicare Buy-In Programs or Medicare Premium Payment Programs, they are designed to relieve some (or all) out-of-pocket Medicare expenses for people with limited means.

 There are four different MSPs.
-Depending on which one you join, they can help you pay for your Medicare premiums, deductibles, coinsurance, and/or copayments for covered services:
+Depending on which one you join, it can help you pay for your Medicare premiums, deductibles, coinsurance, and/or copayments for covered services:

 The program names may differ slightly in some states.
 Each MSP has unique benefits and eligibility guidelines.
 You cannot choose which program you want to enroll in.
 Instead, you will be enrolled in the one most closely matched to your income, assets, and other details provided on your application.